graycrawford/STRATA/README.md

 All music composed by myself, OPTIA [ www.soundcloud.com/optia ]

-Requires Vive and Leap Motion
+Requires Leap Motion

+Currently, intro scene is only available on Vive

 Poke the cube to begin, and explore!
 And listen!